pasabanov/docsy-example/content/en/docs/contribution-guidelines.md

 [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

-## Quick start with Netlify

-Here's a quick guide to updating the docs.
-It assumes you're familiar with the GitHub workflow and you're happy to use the automated preview of your doc
-updates:

-1. Fork the [Goldydocs repo](https://github.com/pasabanov/docsy-example) on GitHub.
-1. Make your changes and send a pull request (PR).
-1. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress. (**Don't** add the Hugo property "draft = true" to the page front matter, because that prevents the auto-deployment of the content preview described in the next point.)
-1. Wait for the automated PR workflow to do some checks.
-When it's ready, you should see a comment like this: **deploy/netlify — Deploy preview ready!**
-1. Click **Details** to the right of "Deploy preview ready" to see a preview of your updates.
-1. Continue updating your doc and pushing your changes until you're happy with the content.
-1. When you're ready for a review, add a comment to the PR, and remove any "WIP" markers.

 ## Updating a single page

 If you've just spotted something you'd like to change while using the docs, Docsy has a shortcut for you:

 1. Click **Edit this page** in the top right hand corner of the page.
 1. If you don't already have an up to date fork of the project repo, you are prompted to get one - click **Fork this repository and propose changes** or **Update your Fork** to get an up to date version of the project to edit.
 The appropriate page in your fork is displayed in edit mode.
-1. Follow the rest of the [Quick start with Netlify](#quick-start-with-netlify) process above to make, preview, and propose your changes.

 ## Previewing your changes locally